Latest Quartet News

 Winery Dinner a Hit

 March 12, 2005 - The Dominion 4 highlighted an entertaining dinner show at sold-out Tarara Winery in Lucketts, Virginia.
-The quartet performed their "movie rendition" of "Lida Rose / Dream of Now" from The Music Man.
-The performance featured soloist Ms. Laura Williams.
+The quartet performed their "movie rendition" of "Lida Rose / Will I Ever Tell Him (Dream of Now)" from The Music Man.
+The performance featured femaile soloist Ms. Laura Williams.

 Dominion 4 Delivers Singing Valentines

 February 14, 2005 - The Dominion 4 barbershop quartet delivered over a dozen "singing valentines" to unsuspecting recipients on Valentine's Day.
-Traveling throughout Northern Virginia, the quartet entertained school teachers to secretaries with barbershop greetings from loved ones.
+Traveling throughout Northern Virginia, the quartet entertained school teachers and office to secretaries alike with barbershop greetings from loved ones.

 Quartet Sings in the New Year